Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 - I may refer level as "room" and I'll use the two terms interchangebly.
 - Not every level in this docs will have all categories.
 That's just waste of time.

+There will be a bonus section about the old implementation of moving objects at the end of this document.

 ## Level 1
 Name: Let's Begin -> Strike at the Root
 Author: Me